Ranjeet1036/NoteApp/README.md

 # NoteApp
-This app is using node.js , mongodb for backend development.
+## This app is using node.js.
+## It is command line project.
+## It is using yargs package for parsing command line arguements.